-• Water 6 kl free per month
+- Water 6 kl free

-• Electricity 50 kWh free per month
+- Electricity 50 kwh free

-• Refuse 100% of monthly cost free
+- Refuse 100% of monthly cost free

-• Sanitation 100% of monthly cost free
+- Sanitation 100% of monthly cost free

-• Property Rates 100% of assessed rates
+- Property Rates- 100% of assessed rates

 All budget related policies have been reviewed and new policies were workshopped with Councillors and Top Management.
+The policies will be subjected to public participation.

-The 2021/22 Budget Summaries & Capital Schedules are attached as ANNEXURE C.
+The 2022/23 Budget Summaries & Capital Schedules are attached as

+ANNEXURE C.